xav-ie/dots/README.md

-- [ ] Use `pass` or `age` to just store all my ENV variables, but then it is another master password to remember, so I think I would rather figure something out with the bitwarden cli, my manager of choice.
+- [ ] Use `pass` or `age` to just store all my ENV variables, but then it is another master password to remember, so I think I would rather figure something out with the Bitwarden CLI, my manager of choice.
 Honestly, I don't really know the best course of action, because what if I want to change my manager??
-I might also want to just completely forgo bitwarden and just use good old encryption...
+I might also want to just completely forgo Bitwarden and just use good old encryption...
       There has to be someone else who thought of this
 - [ ] Look into these secret solutions others have worked on: